haf-decent/aframe-shadow-casting/README.md

 | opacity    | float   | 0.2                          | 0-1                                                                | Opacity of shadow                                                                                                       |

 ## Example
-You'll find an example webpage (creatively named 'example.html') that you can reference.
+In this repo, you'll find an example webpage (creatively named 'example.html') that you can reference.
 It creates a simple scene with a levitating ball casting a shadow on the ground.

 ![example gif](https://github.com/haf-decent/aframe-shadow-casting/blob/master/example_loop.gif?raw=true)

-It's not all that impressive considering you can't tell if the shadow-plane is actually transparent or not, so if you'd like to see an AR application, you can check out [this link](https://www.instagram.com/p/CAxExG9naGB/?igshid=1oowqiukewn05)
+It's not all that impressive considering you can't tell if the shadow-plane is actually transparent or not, so if you'd like to see an AR application, you can check out a video of an 8th Wall WebAR experience I created [here](https://www.instagram.com/p/CAxExG9naGB/?igshid=1oowqiukewn05)

 ## Enjoy